apaz-cli/apaz-cli.github.io/blog/Grifters.md

 government steps in to bail out the grifters, and still nothing of value has been produced.
 The whole thing smells suspiciously like a pump and dump, just with "accredited investors" and houses instead of NFT profile pictures on Twitter and digital coins with dogs on them.
-That is to say, they are playing with people's lives.
+That is to say, the speculators are playing with people's lives and livelihoods.

 More sophisticated investment vehicles do not do the world any modicum of good either.
 I'm not referring to just mortgage-backed securities.
 Finance makes up 8% of the US